 Just as with other items you have and use in your kitchen, your coffee maker also needs regular cleaning.
 Old coffee residue and limescale build-up occur if regular cleanings are not done.
 This will damage your machine over time and affect the taste of your cup of coffee.

 So, how often should you clean your coffee maker?
 How much use your coffee maker gets and what type of water you are using will determine how often you should clean it.
-On average, you should give it a thorough cleaning every month and descale it every two months.
+On average, you should give it a deep-cleaning every month and descale it every two months.

 There’s much more to discuss about keeping your coffee maker clean and in tip-top shape.
 We’ll also share how best to clean various coffee brewing devices.